CM2S/piglot/examples/reference_reduction_composite/description.md

 Now, we will apply a reference reduction algorithm to reduce the number of points in the reference response and see how it affects the computational cost of the composite strategy.

 ### Reduced reference response
-To perform the filtering of the data, the two-stage algorithm proposed in [Coelho et al.]([docs/source/simple_example/best.svg](https://dx.doi.org/10.2139/ssrn.4674421)) is used.
+To perform the filtering of the data, the two-stage algorithm proposed in [Cardoso Coelho et al.]([docs/source/simple_example/best.svg](https://dx.doi.org/10.2139/ssrn.4674421)) is used.
 This algorithm includes two stages which are briefly described as follows:
 1. Elimination stage: At every iteration, eliminate a single point from the reference response.
 For every point in the filtered response, we simulate its removal and compute the error between the original response and the filtered response.
 Then, the point that leads to the smallest error is eliminated.
 The procedure is repeated until we reach a predefined error threshold, or we run out of inner points to eliminate.

 2. Refinement stage: Optimise the coordinates of the resulting points to minimise the interpolated error.
 The optimisation variables are the time coordinates of the inner points, which are free to move along the reference time grid.
 The default bounded optimisation method in `scipy.optimize.minimize` is used for this task.
 This step retains the same number of points given from the previous stage, but it may lead to a better distribution of the points along the reference time grid.

 This feature can be activated by simply setting the filtering tolerance of the reference response to a given threshold.
-In this case we set `filter_tol: 1e-2`.
+In this case we set `filter_tol: 1e-2` so that the number of points in the [sample curve fitting example](../sample_curve_fitting/description.md) is recovered, that is, 6 sampling points.

 The configuration file (`examples/reference_reduction_composite/config_reduction.yaml`) for this example is:
 ```yaml